faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 *	15/01/2022: Testing datasets release.

 * 21/01/2022: Deadline to submit the testing predictions.
 * 25/01/2022: Testing Rank release.
-The Top-5 teams should start preparing their packages (that contain their codes to be checked), and start preparing their approach's description text (they are invited to send their papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022).
+The Top-5 teams should start preparing their packages (that contain their codes to be checked), and start preparing their approach's description text (they are invited to send their papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022, otherwise).

 *   30/01/2022: The Deadline to submit the packages.

 *   15/02/2022: Deadline to submit the papers.

 *   28/02/2022: Notification of the papers acceptance.